-You can’t give to others if you are empty, so keep finding ways to care for YOU and you will be happier.- Professor Haston
+You can’t give to others if you are empty, so keep finding ways to care for YOU and you will be happier.- Jenn Haston

 It’s the beginning of the year, so a great time to focus on a new goal, or maybe an old goal that you haven’t quite gotten off the ground.

 Approximately, 3 years ago, I was bemoaning the levels of stress that come from marriage and parenthood and really just life getting me down and out, when a dear friend, and fellow artist suggested I try mediation.
 I really didn’t expect it work for me, because I despise yoga and it’s yoga-adjacent, but 821 days later, I can honestly say it does work.

 A big part of why it works is that streak.